NASA-PDS/naif-pds4-bundler/docs/source/21_naif_approach.rst

           document/spiceds_v???.xml                                   SPICE archive description label
           miscellaneous/collection_miscellaneous_v???.xml             miscellaneous collection labels
           miscellaneous/collection_miscellaneous_inventory_v???.tab   miscellaneous inventory tables
-          miscellaneous/*/*.xml                                       XMK labels, 1 per checksum and ORBNUM spice_kernels/collection_spice_kernels_v???.xml             SPICE kernels collection labels
+          miscellaneous/*/*.xml                                       XML labels, 1 per checksum and ORBNUM spice_kernels/collection_spice_kernels_v???.xml             SPICE kernels collection labels
           spice_kernels/collection_spice_kernels_inventory_v???.tab   SOUCE kernels inventory tables
           spice_kernels/*/*.xml                                       XML labels, 1 per kernel

        where the ``<sc>`` part is formed as described above (for example, for MAVEN it is ``maven_spice``).
-Elements with ``???`` have one file per archive release.
+Elements with ``???`` have one file per archive release with ``???`` replaced with the document version number.

-    5. *All SPICE kernels included in all SPICE archive are labeled with PDS4 XML labels*.
+    5. *All SPICE kernels included in all SPICE archives are labeled with PDS4 XML labels*.

-       Templates for different PDS Information Model versions of SPICE kernel labels (and other labels) are provided with NAIF PDS4 Bundler.
+       Templates for different PDS Information Model versions of SPICE kernel labels (and other labels) are provided with the NAIF PDS4 Bundler.

     6. *All SPICE archives include a SPICE Description document (SPICEDS) that provides all the required information to describe in detail the SPICE